robjameva/colorado-itinerary/README.md

 - Ski/Snowboard at <a href="https://www.arapahoebasin.com/" target="_blank">Arapahoe Basin</a>
 	- 40 minute ride from the house
 	- Base area lifts are open 9:00 am - 4:00 pm
+-  Jordan & Luke arrive - staying in Denver that night

 ### Wednesday, Mar 1st
 - Travel day